Deciding whether to go for an American-style or a European-style kitchen is difficult, but the tough decision-making does not end there.

 Depending on the size of your kitchen and layout, upper shelves may or may not be necessary.
 However, if you want a pure rustic touch to your European farmhouse kitchen, especially if you have enough floor space, you should consider using rustic open shelves.

 These are usually used in place of upper kitchen cabinets.
-So, instead of tall cabinets that go up to the roof, this design uses a simple plank as a platform to support small-sized kitchen appliances, tools, and items such as cups, small china, spice containers, and cutlery.
+Instead of tall cabinets that go up to the roof, this design uses a simple plank as a platform to support small kitchen appliances, tools, and items such as cups, small china, spice containers, and cutlery.

 36. Embrace Wood Topped Worktables

 Wood is among the most dominant materials in any farmhouse kitchen design.
-It is, in most cases, the root of the rustic theme that’s associated with most farmhouse kitchens.
-And if you want to nail this theme, and have it stand out visibly in your design, embrace wood-topped worktables.
+In most cases, it is the root of the rustic theme associated with most farmhouse kitchens.
+If you want to nail this theme and have it stand out visibly in your design, embrace wood-topped worktables.

-With this design, most of the kitchen can be made out of wood, ranging from the range hood, cabinetry, to lantern designed lights at the side of the wall.
+With this design, most of the kitchen can be made out of wood, from the range hood and cabinetry to lantern-shaped lights at the side of the wall.
 However, most of this wood should be colored in a monochromatic scheme.
 For instance, a dash of ocean blue would work.

 37. Try Wallpapers